-Although aquaculture (literally "water farming") can also refer to the cultivation of aquatic vegetation, the term is primarily used to describe the cultivation of fish.
-Wastewater-fed aquaculture is an age-old practice throughout India, China and south-east Asia where it is an important source of high quality animal protein for low-income families.
-It has also been practised on a commercial scale for more than 50 years in Germany and Hungary and there is now increasing interest in the USA and many other countries.
+Although aquaculture (literally "water farming") can also refer to the cultivation of aquatic vegetables, the term is primarily used to describe the cultivation of fish.
+Wastewater-fed aquaculture is an age-old practice throughout Asia, and it has also been practised on a commercial scale for more than 50 years in Germany and Hungary and there is now increasing interest in many other countries (Edwards, 1992; Edwards and Pullin, 1990).

-Wastewater-fed fisheries produce large amounts of fish.
-The Calcutta East wastewater-fed fishponds (see Section 2.2.3) produce 4-5 tonnes of fish per hectare per year, although in the better managed ponds yields are 7 t/ha yr.
-Improved design (see Section 10.4.2) has the potential of increasing yields to over 10 t/ha yr, while at the same time ensuring the microbiological safety of the fish.
+Wastewater-fed fisheries produce large amounts of fish, often up to 7-8 t/ha yr.
+Improved design (see Section 12.4.2) has the potential of increasing yields to over 12 t/ha yr, while at the same time ensuring the microbiological safety of the fish.